NafanJ/NafanJ/README.md

 ## 🌟 Expertise
 - HTML5, CSS3 and responsive design.
-- JavaScript, React, and Vue.js for dynamic and interactive web applications.
+- JavaScript and React for dynamic and interactive web applications.
 - Python for web development using frameworks like Flask and Swagger UI.
+- Automation for web applications using Selenium.
 - Version control with Git and working in collaborative environments.

 ## 🚀 What Drives Me